uhasker/getting-things-done-in-next-js/src/chapter8/04-server-and-client-components.md

 ## Server and Client Components

-<div style="text-align: right"> <i> Why did the Next.js component get anxiety during drinking? <br> Because it was afraid of hydration errors. <br> - From "1000 programming dad-jokes" </i> </div>
+<div style="text-align: right"> <i> Why did the Next.js component get anxiety during drinking? <br> Because it was afraid of hydration errors. <br> — From "1000 programming dad-jokes" </i> </div>

 ### Rendering

 Next.js renders as much as it can on the server.
-By default the React components you write are rendered on the server side and the resulting HTML is sent to the browser.
+By default, the React components you write are rendered on the server side and the resulting HTML is sent to the browser.

-However, not all components can be fully rendered on the server.
+Unfortunately, not all components can be fully rendered on the server.
 For example, components that require interactivity must be partially rendered on the client.

-Therefore the rendering is split into multiple stages:
+Therefore, the rendering is split into multiple stages:

 First, Next.js renders as much as it can on the server.